symfony/symfony-docs/components/property_info.rst

     $propertyInfo->isInitializable($class, $property);
     // Example Result: bool(true)

-:method:`Symfony\\Component\\PropertyInfo\\Extractor\\ReflectionExtractor::isInitializable` returns ``true``
+:method:`Symfony\\Component\\PropertyInfo\\Extractor\\ReflectionExtractor::isInitializable`
-if a constructor's parameter of the given class matches the given property name.
+returns ``true`` if a constructor's parameter of the given class matches the given property name.

 .. tip::

     The main :class:`Symfony\\Component\\PropertyInfo\\PropertyInfoExtractor`
-    class implements all five interfaces, delegating the extraction of property information to the extractors that have been registered with it.
+    class implements all interfaces, delegating the extraction of property information to the extractors that have been registered with it.

     This means that any method available on each of the extractors is also